 - Engage your committee members.
 Ideally ensure each member has a role and clear responsibilities within the committee.
 SAGES committees meet twice a year – in the fall and on the Tuesday prior to the annual meeting week in the spring.

-SAGES Fall 2020 Committee Meetings will take place virtually over several days this October.
+SAGES Fall 2021 Committee Meetings are TBD.
 The date and time of your meeting will be sent to you via email.

 - Coordinate with SAGES overall fundraising efforts.
 Please do not initiate any outreach with industry or other potential donors/sponsors before you contact SAGES Development Director, Shelley Ginsberg.